I Know Why the Caged Bird Sings: Literacy

-Angelou was also powerfully affected by slave narratives, spirituals, poetry, and other autobiographies.
+Angelou was also influenced by slave narratives, spirituals, and other autobiographies.
 Angelou read through the Bible twice as a young child, and memorized many passages from it.
-African-American spirituality, as represented by Angelou's grandmother, has influenced all of Angelou's writings, in the activities of the church community she first experiences in Stamps, in the sermonizing, and in scripture.
-Hagen goes on to say that in addition to being influenced by rich literary form, Angelou has also been influenced by oral traditions.
-In Caged Bird, Mrs. Flowers encourages her to listen carefully to "Mother Wit", which Hagen defines as the collective wisdom of the African-American community as expressed in folklore and humor.
+African American spirituality, as represented by Angelou's grandmother, has influenced all of Angelou's writings, in the activities of the church community she first experiences in Stamps, in the sermons and public addresses, and in scripture.
+Angelou told an interviewer in 1981 that the Bible and the language spoken at church was crucial to her development as a writer, likening it to going to the opera.
+Hagen says that in addition to being influenced by rich literary form, Angelou has also been influenced by oral traditions.
+In Caged Bird, Mrs. Flowers encourages her to listen carefully to "Mother Wit", which Hagen defines as the collective wisdom of the African American community as expressed in folklore and humor.
+Arensberg states that Angelou uses the literary technique of wit, humor, and irony to defeat her enemies by mocking them and using her adult narrative voice.
+In tis way, Angelou "retaliates for the tongue-tied child's helpful pain".
+Arensberg goes on to state that Angelou even ridicules the child version of herself, although unlike other autobiographers, she avoids linking the child she was to the adult she became.
+As Vermillion states, Angelou reembodies Maya following the trauma of her rape by critiquing her early dependency on white literary discourse, even though Angelou "is not content to let the mute, sexually abused, wishing-to-be-white Maya represent the black female body in her text".